rajneeshmehta/TUI_PythonPingerZ/README.md

 # TUI_PythonPingerZ
 This repositary is project for IIEC_RISE 1.0 .
 This project contain source code for TUI program, Which is integration of python and linux.
-This project is Maiintained by
+This project is Maintained by
 1. [Rajneesh Mehta](https://github.com/rajneeshmehta/)
 2. [Rohan Khandelwal](https://github.com/BattleKingRet)
 3. [Gourav Singh Jadon](https://github.com/gourav-jadon)